-Flooring and insulation materials that have been soaked up can no longer be used, as well as mattresses, leather products, stuffed toys, and paper products (including books and documents).
+Flooring and insulation materials that have been soaked up can no longer be used.
+As well as mattresses, leather products, stuffed toys, and paper products.

-Furniture that allows deep cleansing can be saved, as well as washable fabrics, but everything you decide to keep must be sanitized and cleaned properly.
+Furniture and washable fabrics that allows deep cleansing can be saved.
+Everything you decide to keep must be sanitized and cleaned properly.

-That’s where PureDry Restoration can step in and help properly take care of the sewage damage so you can go on knowing you are safe.
+That’s where PureDry Restoration can step in and help properly take care of the sewage damage.
+You’ll know you are safe.

-We at PureDry® have 20 years experience of helping businesses get back on their feet quickly by using our specialized sewage remediation and disinfecting processes.
+We at PureDry® have 20 years experience of helping businesses get back on their feet quickly by using our specialized sewage cleanup and disinfecting processes.

-In fact, Pure Dry Restoration state of the art mold remediation equipment incorporates sanitizing treatments and air purification, thereby allowing us to clean damaged properties faster and safer than our competitors.
+In fact, Pure Dry Restoration mold remediation equipment incorporates sanitizing treatments and air purification.
+This allows us to clean damaged properties faster and safer than our competitors.

-This increases the chances of restoring a property, rather than demolishing!
+This increases the chances of restoring a property, rather than demolishing it!

 The risk of sewage backups is greatly reduced when you keep the drains in your property clean.